erikkroes/erikkroes-nl/src/blog/a-photographer-s-view-on-alt-text.md

 ## Concluding

 Studying photography has thaught me that it's all "just" visual communication.
+Wether it's text or imagery.
+Think about the message you're trying to communicate, and shape your communication accordingly.

 ## Resources